Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Continuous Education: Consider taking additional courses, certifications or degrees that are pertinent to the profession.
+- Continuing Your Education: Take additional courses, certificates or degrees programs that relate to the job.

 Negativity